How to Hire an Individual Housecleaner

 California requires employers of household workers to provide written notification of pay rates at the time of hire and whenever pay rates change.
 Each notification must include the following:

-• Name, address, and phone number of employer’s workers’ compensation insurance carrier
+- Name, address, and policy number of employer’s workers’ compensation insurance carrier

-Employers must also issue paystubs with every payment documenting number of hours worked, total gross wages, deductions, net pay, employer and employee names, employers’ addresses, and the last four digits of employees’ Social Security or tax identification numbers.
+Employers must also issue paystubs with every payment documenting number of hours worked, hourly pay rate, pay period dates, total gross wages, deductions, net pay, employer and employee names, employer’s address, and the last four digits of employees’ Social Security or tax identification numbers.